varenyam-17/Use-of-Conditional-Statements-in-C-/README.md

 # IF-ELSE-in-c-
 Varenyam Singh 24070123126

-Aim: To study and implement C++ decision making statements
+# Aim: To study and implement C++ decision making statements

-Theory:Decision-making statements allow a program to take different actions based on different conditions.
+## Theory: Decision-making statements allow a program to take different actions based on different conditions.
 They’re essential for adding logic and control to the program flow.
 In C++, the

 main decision-making statements are:

-🔹 if Statement
+🔹if Statement

 - Executes a block of code only if a specified condition is true.